 Call of Duty World League Pro League

-Catch the CWL Pro League and watch recaps from throughout the season at MLG.com/CallofDuty, where you can watch the, engage with fans in the Scorestreak mini-game, and view real-time player statistics.
+The CWL Pro League resumes on February 27, 2018 at MLG.com/CallofDuty, where you watch source quality video, engage with fans in the Scorestreak mini-game, and see real-time player statistics.